antonfirsov/docs/2024/06-Jun/dotnet-maui-ui-testing-appium/dotnet-maui-ui-testing-appium.md

 #### Platform-Specific Setup

-In the screenshot above you can see that the UITests.Windows project has 2 files: AppiumSetup.cs and PlatformSpecificSampleTest.cs.
+In the screenshot above you can see that the UITests.Windows project has 2 files: `AppiumSetup.cs` and `PlatformSpecificSampleTest.cs`.
 We will get into the latter in a minute, for now let's focus on AppiumSetup.
 This file is present in each of the platform projects and configures Appium and the Appium driver for that platform.

 Find the full code for the Windows implementation below, in the full code some helpful comments are added, those are omitted here for brevity.